nicklas0110/Entityframework-DBDCompulsory/Data/README.txt

-# Rollback Plan for Database Migrations
+# Rollback Plan and documentation for Database Migrations

+# Switch branches to find either the manual or ef migrations

 ## Overview
 This document include: